American Basketball League (1925–1955): History

 For the 1927–28 season, the ABL had an Eastern (New York, Philadelphia, Rochester and Washington) and Western (Chicago, Cleveland, Detroit and Fort Wayne) division, with the two best teams in each division going to playoffs, and a championship between the playoff winners.
 Playing in Madison Square Garden, the Celtics finished with a 40–9 record in the regular season and won the championship.
 However, at season's end, the team was voted out of the league by the other owners.
 The ABL played three more seasons and then, with only five teams playing at the end of 1930–31, folded during the Great Depression.

-After more than two years, the league was reorganized in 1933, but as an East Coast league, with teams in Pennsylvania and New York City metro area.
+After more than two years of suspended inaction, the league was reorganized in 1933, albeit as an East Coast league instead of the original goal of representing the United States of America as a whole, with teams primarily being stated to be in both the state of Pennsylvania and the general New York City metropolitan area.
+Not only that, but the ABL decided to modify their game rules a bit to have their games go into three 15-minute period intervals instead of two 20-minute long halves.
+The interesting rule change on the ABL's end would later result in a future rivaling league that they would compete against, the National Basketball League, experimenting with the idea of using the three 15-minute long period idea for a couple of games during their first season of existence.

 The league did take some measures to help modernize the game.
 One of the major issues that had plagued basketball was players jumping from team to team.
 To combat this, teams began signing players to contracts.
 Often these contracts went up to $1,500 per month, which was considerably more than what an average laborer was making at the time ($15 per week).
 New rules that were implemented included making backboards mandatory, adding a three-second lane violation, and implementing foul outs.
 The ABL also eliminated the double dribble, which was done to encourage many of the game's top college stars to play in the league.

 One of the early stars for the league was Cleveland's Honey Russell whose 7.4 points was the second highest average in the league.
 Cleveland drew well, bringing in nearly 10,000 fans a game, while Brooklyn could only draw around 2,000.